the 6 ways horses learn

 This proactive approach ensures your horse remains healthy and happy under your care.

-Equine Learning Theory: Blue Rehabilitation Approach
+Equine Learning Theory: Blue Cross Rehabilitation Approach

 The Blue Cross Rehabilitation Approach is a training method focusing on positive reinforcement in horse learning.